raspberrypilearning/comic-character/en/step_3.md

 --- /task ---

-**TODO** UP TO HERE

 ### Superhero 'origin story' section

-You will add another text area to your form so users can describe their superhero's origin story.
+Next, users will describe their superhero's origin story!

 --- task ---

 Create a `<div>` element with the attribute `id="origin-input"`.

-Add the HTML code for creating the origin story within the `<div>` element.
+Add the <label> and <textarea> HTML inside the <div> element.

+Include a placeholder attribute for the <textarea> element.

 --- code ---
 ---